Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Discussion

 \section{Discussion}

-This paper has introduced a formal, vector-space model of belief transmission and leadership that reframes influence as a problem of structural compatibility, rather than persuasion or proximity.
-By representing agents’ cognitive architectures as personalized value spaces, I have shown how beliefs—formalized as abstract beings—can propagate, fail, mutate, or die depending on their interpretive viability.
+This paper has introduced a formal, vector-space model of conceptual transmission and leadership that reframes influence as a problem of structural compatibility, rather than persuasion or proximity.
+By representing agents’ cognitive architectures as personalized value spaces, I have shown how concepts—formalized as abstract beings—can propagate, fail, mutate, or die depending on their interpretive viability.

-The core insight is epistemic and motivational survivability: beliefs must survive interpretive null spaces to exert influence.
+The core insight is epistemic and motivational survivability: concepts must survive interpretive null spaces to exert influence.
 This gives rise to a structural notion of leadership based on geometric reachability, contrasting sharply with classical models that emphasize centrality, charisma, or authority.
-In my framework, a leader is not defined by position, but by their beliefs' structural intelligibility across interpretive transformations since cognition itself is governed by transformation constraints~\cite{piantadosi2024concepts}.
+In my framework, a leader is not defined by position, but by their concepts' structural intelligibility across interpretive transformations, since cognition itself is governed by transformation constraints~\cite{piantadosi2024concepts}.

-From a philosophical standpoint, the model resonates with the intentional stance \cite{dennett1987intentional}, but renders it algebraically: understanding becomes a function of mutual interpretability across cognitive geometries.
-The framework supports pluralist epistemologies \cite{longino2002science} by showing that deep disagreement can result from unbridgeable divergence in value spaces—not simply misinformation or irrationality.
+From a philosophical standpoint, the model formalizes the intentional stance \cite{dennett1987intentional} algebraically: understanding becomes a function of mutual interpretability across cognitive geometries.
+The framework supports pluralist epistemologies \cite{longino1990science} by showing that deep disagreement can result from unbridgeable divergence in value spaces—not simply misinformation or irrationality.

 This approach also enriches the literature on AI alignment by providing a structural account of interpretability and value transfer \cite{gabriel2020artificial}.
 While many approaches focus on learning correct reward functions, my model suggests that value alignment may require representational isomorphism or adaptive persuasion matrices to ensure interpretive fidelity.
+The paper provides concrete mechanisms for generating such matrices, drawing on cross-space alignment methods from distributional semantics~\cite{conneau2017word, schonemann1966generalized}.